CHETAN1KUKREJA/AI-in-Metaverse/README.md

   - Memories migrate from STM to LTM if their `importance_score > threshold` (only when migration function is invoked).
   - There is no way to insert in to the LTM directly.
 It always has to pass through STM first.
   - Supports reflection and summarization to condense multiple memories into meaningful insights.

 ---

-## Abstract Memory Class

-The memory system is designed as an abstract class, serving as a blueprint for all core memory-related operations by providing placeholder functions.
-This modular design enables developers to easily extend functionality and implement new types of memory systems as needed.
-Additionally, a `MemoryEntry` dataclass is included to streamline the process of handling single document entries, ensuring consistency and simplicity in memory storage and retrieval.

-### Key Features:
-- **Abstract Class**: Defines the core structure and necessary methods for any memory system.
-- **ChromaMemory Implementation**:
-  - A child class of the abstract memory class, specifically designed to integrate with `chromadb`.
-  - Implements the abstract methods with the `chromadb` specifications.
-- **Future Flexibility**:
-  - Developers can easily migrate to other databases by implementing a new child class of the abstract memory class.
-  - Ensures modularity and adaptability of the system for different backends.

----